A baby box is a simple, solid, green solution for a newborn bassinet, with a neat historical component.

-We’ll tell you more about these organizations shortly — and they do have notable differences in their operations as well as their priorities — but for the most part, their products are functionally the same.
+We’ll tell you more about the organizations shortly — and they do have notable differences in their operations as well as their priorities — but for the most part, the products are functionally the same.
 Thus, you can expect your experience using a baby box as a bassinet to look and feel pretty similar, regardless of which brand you end up going with.

-Pip & Grow, Finnbin, and The Baby Box Co. each have their own recipe for community health.
+Pip & Grow and Finnbin each have their own recipe for community health.
 In some areas, they’ve partnered with hospitals to provide baby boxes free of charge to families in need.
 In others, they’ve teamed with local non-profits to offer boxes at a discounted rate.
-In still other locations, families can “earn” discounts towards a baby box by completing brief safe sleep tutorials online.
+And they’re advocating for safe sleep education — providing safe sleep tutorials and information for parents online.

 Baby boxes were on the fringe even a few years ago, but we’re glad to report that they’re making the jump into mainstream baby gear.

 In fact, they’ve grown in popularity to the extent that they’ve come in for some flak recently from skeptics who question the products and their safety, on the grounds that “we don’t have any data on baby boxes yet.”
-(The CPSC is currently developing separate standards for baby boxes, btw.)
-But these companies have done their homework, and their products have passed every category for the Consumer Product Safety Commission’s testing and standards for bassinets with flying colors.
+(The CPSC is currently developing separate standards for baby boxes, btw, because technically baby boxes don’t really fall into a neat category for product standards/regulations.)
+But these companies have done their homework, and their products have passed every category for the Consumer Product Safety Commission’s testing and standards for bassinets.